amigax/aerserv-codenameone-testbed/README.md

 #Usage

 Just compile and run it on a device (Android or iOS [coming soon!]), and hit "load interstitial" it should show the demo advert from Nokia.
-Ypu can enter your plc in the textfield at the top to test it.
+You can enter your plc in the textfield at the top to test it.